Kuala Selangor: Kampung Kuantan fireflies

 Kampung Kuantan is well known for its fireflies.
 Firely tourism in the area began in the early 1970s.
 Now, tourism is managed by the Kuala Selangor Municipal Council and has expanded rapidly with the addition of 27 small boats for the visitors.

 Kuala Selangor Nature Park

 Kuala Selangor Nature Park was opened in 1987.
 With an area of 296 hectare, it is divided to two main parts: a 201 hectare Tropical Rainforest, and a Swamp Forest.
 The park is under the management of the Malaysia Nature Lovers Association, ensuring the natural environment of the park is preserved without any habitat damage.

 Transportation

 Road

-Kuala Selangor is connected to Sungai Buloh and Kepong by national highway 54.
+Kuala Selangor is connected to Sungai Buloh and Kepong by Federal Route 54.
 This is the main access road from downtown Kuala Lumpur.
-The Kuala Lumpur-Kuala Selangor toll road (LATAR) E25 is another access route, providing access from Rawang.
-The West Coast Expressway provides access to Banting, Klang, Teluk Intan, Ipoh and Taiping.
+The Kuala Lumpur-Kuala Selangor expressway (LATAR) E25 is another access route, providing access from Rawang.
+The partially-completed West Coast Expressway, will provide access to Banting, Klang, Teluk Intan, Ipoh, and Taiping.
+It is scheduled to be completed by 2027.

-Kuala Selangor is also accessible from the royal capital Klang via national highway 5.
+Kuala Selangor is also accessible from the royal capital Klang via Federal Route 5.